-⊙ Oυ tcomes Deterr mine the outcomes that students can reasonably accomplish.
-Select fewer outcomes, partial outcomes, or outcomes from a different grade level if necessary.
-Deterr activit mine what the students will be able to demonstrate as a result of this learning Consider the accommodations, modifications, and adaptations necessary to ensure student success in achieving all or part of the outcomes. ⊙ Lec urning Activities Select appropriate instructional strategies and learning activities that will create tunities for students to successfully achieve the targeted outcomes.
-Decide how students will apply their learning.
-Ensure opportunities for students to use different learning modalities (e.g., visual, auditory).
-Present and support key concepts and instructions using demonstration, oral and written steps and exemplars of completed assignments.
-Break down assignments or tasks into smaller, more manageable parts.
-Give clear, concrete instructions and: provide a visual reference of the sequence of key steps in completing the assignment provide a checklist of assignment parts for students to mark as tasks are completed support written instructions with picture prompts or highlight directions using a colour-coding system tape record directions or lectures for playback repeat instructions have students recall instructions in sequence Model and demonstrate to promote understanding of directions.
-Check in with students regularly to check task understanding and to provide feedback and clarification on specific aspects of the assignment.
-Highlight key points of the lesson orally and visually.
-Select extension activities that will reinforce and extend learning.
-Write assignments and homework on chart paper or the board.
-Ensure that students write down assignments in their agendas.
-Help students stay on task by employing a cueing strategy.
-Identif iy the key concepts of the learning activity.
-Consider how the activity has been designed to motivate and engage student interest.
-Determine how to present an overview of the learning activity.
-Ensure that the learning activity provides opportunities for students to relate the key concepts to their own experiences or understanding.
-Build in opportunities to make connections between what the students know and what they are learning.
+Select appropriate instructional strategies and learning activities that will create opportunities for students to successfully achieve the target outcomes.

+- Decide how students will apply their learning. - Ensure opportunities for students to use different learning modalities; e.g., visual, auditory. - Present and support key concepts and instructions using demonstration, oral and written steps and exemplars of completed assignments. - Break down assignments or tasks into smaller, more manageable parts. - Give clear, concrete instructions and: - \\\\\ provide a visual reference of the sequence of key steps in completing the assignment - provide a checklist of assignment parts for students to mark as tasks are completed - support written instructions with picture prompts or highlight directions using a colour-coding system - \\\\\ tape record directions or lectures for playback - \\\\\ repeat instructions - \\\\ have students recall instructions in sequence. - □ Model and demonstrate to promote understanding of directions. - □ Check in with students regularly to check task understanding and to provide feedback and clarification on specific aspects of the assignment. - Highlight key points of the lesson orally and visually. - □ Select extension activities that will reinforce and extend learning. - □ Write assignments and homework on chart paper or the board.
+Ensure that students write down assignments in their agendas. - Help students stay on task by employing a cueing strategy.

+Identify the key concepts of the learning activity.

+- Consider how the activity has been designed to motivate and engage student interest. - Determine how to present an overview of the learning activity. - □ Ensure that the learning activity provides opportunities for students to relate the key concepts to their own experiences or understanding. - Build in opportunities to make connections between what the students know and what they are learning.